tansawit/personal-site-hugo/content/posts/keys-not-wallets.md

 }
 ```

-However, the signature returned from the wallet can be used, it must be converted.
-The EVM signature format is incompatible with the Cosmos SDK.
-The code below shows the conversion process for EVM wallets.
+However, as EVM signature format is incompatible with Cosmos SDK transactions, the signature returned from the wallet must be converted.
+The code below shows the conversion process.

 ```ts
 private async sign(signDoc: StdSignDoc): Promise<StdSignature> {